How to Train Your Wide Neural Network Without Backprop: An Input-Weight Alignment Perspective: Alignment Between Layers and Weights

 To define the concept of alignment, it is convenient to define a layerwise \textit{weight-change correlation matrix} $\Delta^{(t)}_l$:

 This matrix represents the correlation between different \textit{columns} of the weight change since initialization, $W_l^{(t)}-W_l^{(0)}$.
 This matrix captures all the information about $W_l^{(t)}-W_l^{(0)}$ up to rotations of the columns since if $W_l^{(t)}-W_l^{(0)}$ has singular value decomposition $U S V^T$, then $\Delta^{(t)}_l = V S^T S V^T$.
 Intuitively, the elements of $\Delta^{(t)}_l$ represent the similarity between post-activation units of layer $l-1$ in terms of how they impact the next layer.
-If the weight initializations are small ($||W_l^{(0)}|| \approx 0$), then $\Delta^{(t)}_l$ is approximately equal to the weight correlation matrix $W_l^{(t)T} W_l^{(t)}$.
-However, we focus on the weight change correlation as it is easier to analyze in the infinite-width limit as we will show.
+We focus on weight change correlation instead of weight correlation $W_l^{(t)T} W_l^{(t)}$ because in the NTK training regime, the scale of weight initializations is larger than weight updates~\cite{jacot2018NTK}.
+Thus, the weight correlation does not significantly change over the course of training, and it is more relevant to consider the weight change correlation.

 We also define a layerwise \textit{weighted input activity correlation matrix} $\Sigma^{(t)}_{l,q}$ as the correlation between post-activations under a particular pairwise weighting of inputs $q(x_1, x_2)$: